 Except in an emergency situation, the Board of Education shall, prior to expelling any student, conduct a hearing to be governed by the procedures outlined herein and consistent with the requirements of Conn.
 Gen. Stat. § 10-233d and the applicable provisions of the Uniform Administrative Procedures Act, Conn.
 Gen. Stat. §§ 4-176e to 4-180a, and § 4-181a.
 Whenever an emergency exists, the hearing provided for herein shall be held as soon as possible after the expulsion.

-- B. Hearing Panel: - 1.
-Any three or more Board members will hear expulsion hearings conducted by the Board.
-A decision to expel a student must be supported by a majority of the Board members present, provided that no less than three (3) affirmative votes to expel are cast. - 2.
-Alternatively, the Board may appoint an impartial hearing board composed of one (1) or more persons to hear and decide the expulsion matter, provided that no member of the Board may serve on such panel. - C. Hearing Notice: - 1.
-Written notice of the expulsion hearing must be given to the student, and, if the student is a minor, to his/her parent(s) or guardian(s) within a reasonable time prior to the time of the hearing. - 2.
+B. Hearing Panel:

+1. Any three or more Board members will hear expulsion hearings conducted by the Board.
+A decision to expel a student must be supported by a majority of the Board members present, provided that no less than three (3) affirmative votes to expel are cast.

+2. Alternatively, the Board may appoint an impartial hearing board composed of one (1) or more persons to hear and decide the expulsion matter, provided that no member of the Board may serve on such panel.

+C. Hearing Notice:

+- 1. Written notice of the expulsion hearing must be given to the student, and, if the student is a minor, to his/her parent(s) or guardian(s) within a reasonable time prior to the time of the hearing. - 2.
 A copy of this Board policy on student discipline shall also be given to the student, and if the student is a minor, to his/her parent(s) or guardian(s), at the time the notice is sent that an expulsion hearing will be convened. - 3.
 The written notice of the expulsion hearing shall inform the student of the following: - a.
 The date, time, place and nature of the hearing. - b.
 The legal authority and jurisdiction under which the hearing is to be held, including a reference to the particular sections of the legal statutes involved. - c.
 A short, plain description of the conduct alleged by the administration. - d.
 The student may present as evidence relevant testimony and documents concerning the conduct alleged and the appropriate length and conditions of expulsion; and that the expulsion hearing may be the student's sole opportunity to present such evidence. - e.
 The student may cross-examine witnesses called by the Administration. - f.
 The student may be represented by any third party of his/her choice, including an attorney, at his/her expense or at the expense of his/her parents. - g.
 A student is entitled to the services of a translator or interpreter, to be provided by the Board of Education, whenever the student or his/her parent(s) or guardian(s) requires the services of an interpreter because he/she/they do(es) not speak the English language or is(are) disabled. - h.
 The conditions under which the Board is not legally required to give the student an alternative educational opportunity (if applicable). - i.
-Information about free or reduced-rate legal services and how to access such services. - D. Hearing Procedures: - 1.
-The hearing will be conducted by the Presiding Officer, who will call the meeting to order, introduce the parties, Board members and counsel, briefly explain the hearing procedures, and swear in any witnesses called by the Administration or the student.
+Information about free or reduced-rate legal services and how to access such services.